-I’ve left this section for souvenirs, alcohol and whatever random weird things that you may spend money on while visiting Alaska that doesn’t quite fit into other categories.
+I’ve left this section for souvenirs, alcohol, and whatever random weird things that you may spend money on while visiting Alaska that don’t quite fit into other categories.
 If you don’t drink and don’t want any souvenirs you likely won’t spend much, but if you have a penchant for fine art and whiskey you can easily spend hundreds or even thousands of dollars.

 So How Much Does It Cost To Travel In Alaska?

 For those visual people reading I know I’m a jerk and made you hold out to the very end of the post for this chart, but here it is:

 These are the rough estimates for on-the-ground costs for two adults to travel in Alaska for 7 days.
 Please note that I did not include airfare to/from Alaska in this chart as those costs can fluctuate wildly depending on where you’re coming to Alaska from.

 Have Any Questions On Alaska Travel Costs?

 Ask your Alaska travel cost and budgeting questions in the comments section below!